theivanyeung/Snake-AI/README.md

 # snake-ai
 ## A deep neural network capable of winning the game "Snake".
+*Snake AI is still in training phase. `parameters.txt` represents lastest model.*

-##### Using the genetic algorithm, hundreds of DNNs (deep neural networks) were created and initialized each generation with thousands of generations being trained.
+#### Using the genetic algorithm, hundreds of DNNs (deep neural networks) were created and initialized each generation with thousands of generations being trained.

-##### In this repository, the development/training environment have been included where the models were trained, a testing environment where you can test out different models and how their compare on the gameboard, and also a game environment in which is playable for anyone to try.
+#### In this repository, the development/training environment have been included where the models were trained, a testing environment where you can test out different models and how their compare on the gameboard, and also a game environment in which is playable for anyone to try.

+---

 ### How the model and training environment were developed.
   1. Neural network class was initialized with pytorch.
 Followed a layer (32, 20, 12, 4)